 “They won’t be putting in the time.”

 I’m sorry, but I have a really hard time identifying with this kind of thinking.
 It’s not uncommon these days, though, especially among older physicians.
 Me?
 I don’t know why doctors think it’s a good idea for them to martyr themselves on the altar of professional sacrifice.

 When I was a medical student and resident, I worked with an untold number of attending physicians who were absolutely miserable.
 I don’t believe that made them better at dealing with patients.
 I knew many who left the house before their children got up and got home after they went to bed.
 I don’t think this made them better pediatricians.
 Did you know that physicians have the highest suicide rate of any profession?

-I remember one of my medical school friends who interviewed at a top-tier surgical program where they bragged that over the seven year training period the divorce rate of residents was more than 100%, because some of them divorced twice.
+I remember one of my medical school friends who interviewed at a top-tier surgical program where they bragged that over the seven-year training period the divorce rate of residents was more than 100 percent, because some of them divorced twice.
 They were bragging; I was horrified.

 I think there’s room in medicine for all types of people.
 Some obviously enjoy working 90 hours a week.
 I do not.
 It turns out that most people don’t:

 After Sellers joined a practice of seven internal medicine specialists in Sioux City, he gradually saw the practice depleted by retirement, departure, and death, and the survivors quickly learned that they were not able to recruit internal medicine doctors willing to share equitably in on-call coverage for the group, which included covering the two hospital emergency rooms for unassigned patients that might need their specialty.
 Even reducing the on-call coverage obligation from 90 to 60 hours a week failed to draw any new recruits.